Kent Trading Standards Checked Scheme

 KCC carries out background checks on businesses and individuals who wish to be part of the TSC scheme.
 In carrying out these checks, KCC may rely on its own records and on intelligence received from partners and other law enforcement agencies that has been shared for the purpose of preventing and detecting crime.

-We will vet the previous trading history of the business as well as the directors, owners or other persons with significant control or influence over the business.
-If either the business or any of the responsible persons fail our vetting checks, membership may be declined or terminated.
+We will vet the previous trading history of the business as well as the directors, owners or other persons with significant control or influence over the business, including ultimate beneficial owners.
+If either the business or any of the responsible persons fail our vetting checks, membership may be declined or terminated at KCC's sole discretion and without recourse.

-If you are a Director or owner of any other businesses you would need to declare this, as we reserve the right to carry out background and suitability checks on any other businesses you are connected to.
+If you are a director or owner of any other businesses, you must declare this at the time of your application as we reserve the right to carry out background and suitability checks on any other businesses you are or may be deemed to be connected to.

 If you do not pass our vetting checks, we may not be able to tell you all the reasons why, due to the databases we use to carry out the checks.